Ray tracing, simply put, is the simulation of real-time light interactions with virtual objects as if it was in the real world.

 Ray tracing attempts to imitate natural light interaction with mathematically determined paths along an imaginary eye and the virtual environment that it “sees”.

-Each pixel displayed on the screen arises from a simulated light beam that computes where it should be mirrored from where the eye (or any viewing medium) is gazing.
+Each pixel displayed on the screen arises from a simulated light beam that calculates where it should be reflected from where the eye (or any viewing medium) is gazing.

 Why Is Ray Tracing Important?